Wasm plugin

 }

-// When HookIn() includes HOOK_POINT_HTTP_REQ, it will be called before the HTTP request parsing is completed and returned.
+// When HookIn() includes HOOK_POINT_HTTP_REQ, it will be called before returning after HTTP request parsing is complete.

-// HttpReqCtx contains BaseCtx and some parsed HTTP headers
+// HttpReqCtx contains BaseCtx and some already parsed HTTP headers

 func (p plugin) OnHttpReq(ctx *sdk.HttpReqCtx) sdk.Action {

-// baseCtx includes some information like IP, port, layer 4 protocol, packet direction, etc.
+// baseCtx includes IP, port, L4 protocol, packet direction, etc.

 baseCtx := &ctx.BaseCtx